meredithspalmer/NatGeo-AI/MegaDetector.md

 python detection\run_detector.py "c:\Desktop\megadetector\md_v5b.0.0.pt" --image_file "c:\Desktop\cameratrap_images\some_image_file.jpg" --threshold 0.1
 ```

+Note: You may need a longer path name to get to your Desktop.
+To check, right click on your Desktop > Properties.
+For my computer, I need to update "c:\Desktop\" in the code below to "c:\Users\MPalmer\Desktop".

-Go into the **cameratrap_images** folder - if this script worked correctly, you should see a new file called "some_image_file_detections.jpg", which should (!) have boxes around the objects of interest.
+Go into the **cameratrap_images** folder - if this script worked correctly, you should see a new file called "some_image_file_detections.jpg" with bounding boxes around the objects of interest!

 ### Instructions for Mac